Influenza vaccine

 IMMUNE RESPONSE

-• ACIP emphasizes the importance of administering 2 doses of vaccine to all children aged 6 months to 8 years if they have not been vaccinated previously at any time with either live, attenuated influenza vaccine.
+• ACIP emphasizes the importance of administering 2 doses of vaccine to all children aged 6 months to 8 years if they have not been vaccinated previously with either live or attenuated influenza vaccine.

 • Adults >65 years: Fluzone High-Dose elicited significantly higher hemagglutination inhibition (HI) titers against all three influenza virus strains.
-The clinical effectiveness of the High-Dose Fluzone vaccine compared to the standard Fluzone vaccine appears more efficacious; however, no preferential recommendation (yet) is made for high-dose Fluzone over standard-dose IIV.
+Compared to the standard Fluzone vaccine, the clinical effectiveness of the high-dose Fluzone vaccine appears more efficacious; however, no preferential recommendation (yet) has been made for high-dose Fluzone over standard-dose IIV.

 CLINICAL EFFICACY